deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 want to find out more about this use the command `dvc-cc run --help`.

 ## 6) Check jobs
-But before we take a look at the result branch, we will check the job that we started with `dvc-cc status` we get the last job that was launched, with `dvc-cc status -p 1` we get all jobs that have the ID 1, or with `dvc-cc status -p 1 -d` we get a detailed view of the jobs with the ID 1.
+Before we take a look at the result branch, we will check the job that we started with `dvc-cc status` we get the last job that was launched, with `dvc-cc status -p 1` we get all jobs that have the ID 1, or with `dvc-cc status -p 1 -d` we get a detailed view of the jobs with the ID 1.